o3de/o3de-extras/Gems/WarehouseAssets/README.md

 ***Tip 5***

-The `WarehouseScene.prefab` is equipped with 2 Reflection Probes, which can be found in: `Warehouse/Global_illumination/Reflection_Probe`.
-To work correctly, Reflection Probes require baked materials, thus are disabled by default.
+The `WarehouseScene.prefab` is equipped with 2 Reflection Probes, which can be found in `Warehouse/Global_illumination/Reflection_Probe`.
+To work correctly, Reflection Probes require baked materials and, thus are disabled by default.
 For a better visual experience, it is advised to enable them.
 To do so follow these steps:

 1. Open the `WarehouseScene.prefab`.
 2. Navigate to `Warehouse/Global_illumination` and locate 2 `Reflection_Probe` entities.